Hungry and running low on time? Knock up a 15-minute Chickpea and Spinach Curry, and then get on with relaxing.

 What curry paste to use?

 Honestly, you can use whatever you have to hand.
+This spinach chickpea curry is Indian inspired.
 I tend to batch make a bunch of curry paste once or twice a month.
 It works out much cheaper than purchasing it from the store (once you have all the spices you need).

 What should I serve the curry with?

 If time is of the essence, then I’d recommend going with couscous, but if you’ve got a spare 10 minutes then you can’t go wrong with rice.
 You could chuck in a naan bread too if there are any kicking about.

 If you’re going with couscous, crumble a vegetable stock cube into the water before adding to the couscous.
 It really does add flavour.
 Sprinkle some finely chopped coriander during the flushing process for even more flavour.

 If you need you a side dish, these gorgeous Carrot Fritters make the perfect accompaniment.

 Use this Chickpea + Spinach Curry recipe as a guide if you wish.
 If you don’t have any spinach for this, don’t worry, you can throw in any vegetables you have in the fridge.
 Got some broccoli that need’s using?
 Chuck her in at the beginning after the onions and garlic are nice and soft, and cook until tender.
 Kale?
 Sure thing, blanch it for 90 seconds in boiling water, drain and add towards the end.

 Wanna spice it up?
 Add more curry paste or chuck in a chilli, or a pinch of chilli powder.
 You get the idea, the possibilities are endless.
 You’ll end up with a delicious Chickpea + Spinach Curry whatever the weather, or maybe a Chickpea + Kale Curry, who knows.